-- Research Seminar Courses must be registered for separately for the spring and fall quarters (course codes are different).
-For the purpose of grade evaluation, however, the total of 4 credits for 2 couses will be counted at the end of the quarter in which the student submits their Graduation Project. - In the event that a student's Graduation Project is not approved for credit, all 4 credits for the Research Seminar Courses will be invalidated. - · Students cannot take Research Seminar Courses by teachers other than their supervising instructor. - · Students should consult with their supervising instructor in the event that the instructor is able to offer the Research Seminar Course only for the spring or fall quarter.
+- You must obtain four credits for Research Seminar Courses in the year you submit the Graduation Project.
+But, if there are reasons (for example study abroad) why you cannot take Research Seminar Courses in the spring term of that year, credits for a Major Course (lecture or seminar) designated by your supervising professor in your course can be counted as Research Seminar Credits (although designated procedures are necessary). - Research Seminar Courses must be registered for separately for the spring and fall quarters (course codes are different).
+For the purpose of grade evaluation, however, the total of 4 credits for 2 courses will be counted at the end of the quarter in which the student submits their Graduation Project. - In the event that a student's Graduation Project is not approved for credit, all 4 credits for the Research Seminar Courses will be invalidated. - Students cannot take Research Seminar Courses by teachers other than their supervising instructor. - Students should consult with their supervising instructor in the event that the instructor is able to offer the Research Seminar Course only for the spring or fall quarter.
 Procedures will be taken to provide a new supervising instructor for the student.